 The Star Trek timeline began with a small dream that Gene Roddenberry had.
 His ambition was to offer the world a TV series that featured characters who showcased humanity and integrity.
 Years later, Star Trek has become one of the most popular franchises in today’s pop culture.

 The franchise now has over 50 years of films and TV shows (exactly 13 films and 9 shows).
-Each show and movie has been written to perfect and of course, the franchise has had its fair share of writers, directors, and producers.
-Of course, with such a huge franchise, it’s easy to get confused and lost in the Star Trek timeline; however, we’ve handpicked all the shows and movies and tried our best to give you a proper overview of everything!
+Each show and movie has been written to perfect and of course, the franchise has had its fair share of writers, directors, producers and cast members.
+Of course, with such a huge franchise, it’s easy to get confused and lost in the Star Trek timeline; however, we’ve handpicked all the shows and movies which you can watch online by following our Star Trek streaming guide.

 Star Trek: Series & Films